qualiaMachine/ML_with_Amazon_SageMaker/episodes/SageMaker-notebooks-as-controllers.md

 5. Use SageMaker SDK to launch training and tuning jobs on powerful instances (covered in next episodes).
 6. View and monitor training/tuning progress (covered in next episodes).

-> **Note**: In upcoming episodes, we’ll dive into training and tuning ML models with SageMaker from this notebook instance.

 ## Detailed procedure

 ### 1. Navigate to SageMaker